 It’s winter time and citrus fruits abound.
-Sweet, juicy, and bright, the perfect contrast to gray weather and chilly bones.
-Hence, just the right time to share an orange infused latte recipe (‘cuz it’s been a while), as inspired by our favorite local coffee shop, Hopper and Burr’s, Cafe Nico.
+Sweet, juicy, and bright, the perfect contrast to gray weather and chilled bones.
+Hence, the perfect time to share an orange-infused latte recipe (‘cuz it’s been a while), as inspired by our favorite local coffee shop, Hopper and Burr.
+Introducing, Cafe Nico.

 Tools You Need:

 There are a few gadgets that you will need in order to make a Cafe Nico at home.
 These are some of our gadgets that we are impartial to.